andrewdimmer/csi-3370-software-project/docs/uml-class-diagrams/display02/test/README.md

 ## Purpose

-This package shall...
+This package shall test whether the RFID tag is being transmitted to DisplayCommInterface, DisplayComm2WayInterface, DisplayCommManager, and MiddlewareCommInterface.
+This package shall also test whether TrackDataPlotter displays the charts correctly.

-## Intrerfaces
+## Interfaces

 This package does not contain any interfaces.